 - demonstrates applicant eligibility (as per the above criteria);

 - details the proposed use of the scholarship, in a manner suitable for assessment by a multidisciplinary selection panel (this section not to exceed two typed A4 pages, including references); and

 - presents and justifies a detailed budget (including detail of financial support from other sources, if relevant)

 - includes a lay (plain language) summary of the proposed study (100 words)

 2. A current curriculum vitae, with names and contact details of two referees

 3. Referee reports.
 It is the responsibility of the applicant to ensure that each referee uses the appropriate report form which can be downloaded here.

-4. Applications, in full, must be received by the PSANZ Secretary at admin@PSANZ.com.au by Friday 28th November 2019.
+4. Applications, in full, must be submitted and this online form completed by 30th November 2023.
 Late applications will not be accepted.